margo/specification/system-design/specification/specification-version-management.md

 ## Versioning Approach

-Margo intends to use one public semantic version for the official Margo release(s) and apply it to these deliverables at release time:
+Margo uses one public semantic version for the official Margo release(s) and applies it to these deliverables at release time:

 Current Preview Release deliverables include:
 - Specification